nikhiltdas/Node_Paditham/README.md

-# Node_PadithamBehold, a flourishing garden of digital artistry, where lines of code dance upon the delicate canvas of creativity.
+Behold, a flourishing garden of digital artistry, where lines of code dance upon the delicate canvas of creativity.
 Nestled within the enchanting realm of GitHub, a resplendent repository unfolds, like a blossoming tapestry, showcasing the labor of an aspiring Node.js acolyte.